wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 I ran this because our ultimate goal is to use these topic modeling results as an information retrieval system to determine which researchers are experts in each topic.

+As an alternative, you can use the output of the `topicmodels` package `lda` function to create any word-topic and document-topic matrices.
+Take the output of your `lda` function and run the `posterior` function on the output.

 ``` r
 # load in author-topic matrix
 author <- read.csv("./socsci_shiny/author_topics.csv", stringsAsFactors = F)